Common Family Law Questions for North Carolina Residents

 Can I file for divorce in North Carolina if I am currently out of the country?

 Yes, you can file for divorce in North Carolina even if you are out of the country, as long as you meet the residency requirements.
-One of the spouses must have lived in North Carolina for at least six months before filing.
+Either spouse, including the other spouse who may still be residing in North Carolina, must have lived in North Carolina for at least six months before filing.
 It’s advisable to work with an experienced family law attorney to navigate filing from abroad.

 How does property distribution work in North Carolina?